Recommended by:

 Or set the VPN up on your router!

-The easiest way to check whether your VPN is working is by performing a DNS leak check.
-Turn off the VPN, perform the test, and check your IP.
-After that, connect to a VPN and do the same test again.
-If your VPN works, the IP addresses you get should be different.
+The easiest way to check whether your VPN works is by performing an IP and DNS leak check.
+First, disconnect your VPN, perform the test, and check your IP.
+Then, connect to your VPN and do the same test again.
+If your VPN is working, your IP address should be different and no DNS leaks should be found.

 No logging means handling user data without keeping any logs or records of their online activity.
 In short, a no-logs VPN will not collect the following information about your internet activity: